 If you need even more space, or want to wash delicates separately, the WM9000HVA is also compatible with the $570 LG WD100CV Sidekick, a small separate washer that fits below the main unit.
 This can run independently of the main washer, so you can wash a delicate load at the same time you are washing a comforter.

 Fast and quiet washing

-Although it’s a slightly older model, the LG Turbowash WM3770HWA has it all, with a 4.5-cubic-foot large-capacity front-loader drum that can hold a lot of clothes.
+The LG Turbowash WM3900HWA is one of the best washing machines because this thing has it all, starting with a 4.5-cubic-foot large-capacity front-loader drum that can hold a lot of clothes.
 It has an outstanding selection of wash programs, ranging from a quick Turbowash for lightly soiled items to the high-temperature Allergiene cycle.
 This cycle is approved by the Asthma and Allergy foundation, and LG claims it removes more than 95 percent of allergens.
 There is also a steam cycle that sprays the clothes with steam for more efficient washing.

-Reviewers generally praised the WM3770HWA, especially the large drum and the clear, easy-to-use control layout.
+The LG WM3900HWA is the successor to the WM3770HWA, which reviewers praised, especially the large drum and the clear, easy-to-use control layout.
 They also found that the washing performance was excellent, with top performance on a range of stains without damaging clothes.
 It was also fast: Reviewed.com found that the TurboWash mode took just 15 minutes, and a typical 8-pound load took just 30 minutes.